 15th of May to 20th of September, every day between 9,40 – 17,40

-Closed: The castle is closed each Monday from 15th of September to 31th of March, 1st of January and 25th of December
+Closed: The castle is closed each Monday from the 15th of September to the 31st of March, the 1st of January, and the 25th of December

-See the official website for more information about ticket prices and visiting: http://if.monuments-nationaux.fr/
+See the official website for more information about ticket prices and visit: http://if.monuments-nationaux.fr/

 Getting there

-Ferries to Château d'If run from the Quai des Belges at the foot of La Canebiere in the old harbour of Marseilles.
+Ferries to Château d’If run from the Quai des Belges at the foot of La Canebiere in the old harbor of Marseilles.

 A combined ticket to the Isles de Frioul with a stop at Chateau D’If costs about $15 and for Chateau D’If only, about $10.